Daily readings

 Friday, September 18, 2026

 Friday of the 24th week of Ordinary Time.
 Ordinary Time.
-A clean reading layout for church, prayer, or preparation.
+Read the day's readings in one place for prayer, preparation, or quiet reflection.

 CelebrationFriday of the 24th week of Ordinary Time